isaacnmm/pestpolicy-hugo2XX/content/posts/best-gravity-feed-spray-guns/index.md

 > See Also:
 > Paint Sprayer for Furniture
 ### [6.
 NEIKO 31215A HVLP Spray Paint Gun](https://www.amazon.com/dp/B000UVR458/?tag=p-policy-20)
-NEIKO 31215A �is a one-piece gravity feed spray gun that features heavy-duty steel construction, which delivers quality performance and resists wear and tear.
+NEIKO 31215A is a one-piece gravity feed spray gun that features heavy-duty steel construction, which delivers quality performance and resists wear and tear.

 The in-built air control gauge is nicely integrated with three adjustable valves that enhance paint pick up when spray painting.
 In addition, NEIKO 31215A comes with an independent fluid control valve (regulates paint intake) and an independent spray pattern control valve that allows intermitting spray pattern control at will.
 The lightweight spray gun house a special inlet shock regulator and detachable pressure gauge that supports easier paint speed control from the compressor.
-NEIKO 31215A� is simple to set up (has few accessories) and comes with an ergonomic pull trigger, which acts instantly without straining your hand.
+NEIKO 31215A is simple to set up (has few accessories) and comes with an ergonomic pull trigger, which acts instantly without straining your hand.
 The heavy-duty paint canister that comes with NEIKO 31215A (600cc) features a removable protective lid that prevents paint spillage when painting.
 By choosing to buy NEIKO 31215A, you will not only eliminate costs associated with frequent repair due to clogging and rusting, but youll also attain a professional paint finish without any challenge.
-Indeed, NEIKO 31215A� is fitted with a fine spray nozzle and adjustable pattern knob that control the spray width  prevents overspray.
+Indeed, NEIKO 31215A is fitted with a fine spray nozzle and adjustable pattern knob that control the spray width  prevents overspray.
-NB: NEIKO 31215A� is affordable and easier to clean.
+NB: NEIKO 31215A is affordable and easier to clean.
 Pros:
 - Manufactured using heavy-duty material and lightweight
 - More comfortable to clean and set up